teomant/delivery/README.md

 * Meal: Ensure existence, not deleted, a price, and unique addons.
 * Order: Ensure existence, correct statuses and actual information about user/restaurant/meals.
 An update is required to refresh the info.

 Application requires Java 17, works with MySql launched on localhost (default port, db, username and password - delivery, settings can be changed via application.properties, migrations can be found in V1__creation.sql).
-The API can be accessed via Swagger at http://localhost:8090/swagger-ui/index.html
+Swagger can be accessed at /swagger-ui/index.html